etherkit/JTEncode/README.md

 How To Install
 --------------
-Include the JTEncode library into your instance of the Arduino IDE.
-Download a ZIP file of the library from the GitHub repository by using the "Download ZIP" button at the right of the main repository page.
-Extract the ZIP file, then rename the unzipped folder as "JTEncode".
-Finally, open the Arduino IDE, select menu Sketch > Import Library... > Add Library..., and select the renamed folder that you just downloaded.
-Restart the IDE and you should have access to the new library.
+The best way to install the library is via the Arduino Library Manager, which is available if you are using Arduino IDE version 1.6.2 or greater.
+To install it this way, simply go to the menu Sketch > Include Library > Manage Libraries..., and then in the search box at the upper-right, type "Etherkit JTEncode".
+Click on the entry in the list below, then click on the provided "Install" button.
+By installing the library this way, you will always have notifications of future library updates, and can easily switch between library versions.

-(Yes, the Arduino IDE can import a ZIP file, but it doesn't like filenames with characters such as dashes, as GitHub does when it appends the branch name with a dash.
-Perhaps there's an elegant way around this, we'll see.)
+If you need to or would like to install the library in the old way, then you can download a copy of the library in a ZIP file.
+Download a ZIP file of the library from the GitHub repository by going to [this page](https://github.com/etherkit/JTEncode/releases) and clicking the "Source code (zip)" link under the latest release.
+Finally, open the Arduino IDE, select menu Sketch > Import Library... > Add Library..., and select the ZIP that you just downloaded.

 Example
 -------